spyoungtech/FreeSimpleGUI/docs/call reference.md

 1. The value you provide for end_key will be returned to you when you call window.read()
 2. If your function returns a value, then the value returned will also be included in your windows.read call in the values dictionary

-IMPORTANT - This method uses THREADS... this means you CANNOT make any PySimpleGUI calls from the function you provide with the exception of one function, Window.write_event_value.
+importANT - This method uses THREADS... this means you CANNOT make any FreeSimpleGUI calls from the function you provide with the exception of one function, Window.write_event_value.

 ```